 When The Force Awakens came out, my love for Star Wars was like the Jedi themselves: a fire that had dwindled until only a spark remained, ready to be fanned by and for a new generation.
-My own daughter was barely a year old.
-As we got to know Rey, I was overjoyed that this young woman, so kind, brave and caring when life and the galaxy had given her so many reasons not to be any of those things, would be my daughter’s Luke Skywalker, the hero of her generation.
+My own son was barely a year old.
+As we got to know Rey, I was overjoyed that this young woman, so kind, brave and caring when life and the galaxy had given her so many reasons not to be any of those things, would be my son’s Luke Skywalker, the hero of his generation.

-Mostly I just wanted the daddy-daughter hero thing.
+Mostly I just wanted the daddy-child hero thing.
 Right up until the moment in The Last Jedi when Kylo Ren asks Rey to confront the truth about her parents: